you might find your answers here

 The more organic material that we put into landfill, the more methane gas we produce.
 Methane is a potent greenhouse gas: the impact of methane on climate change is more than 25 times greater than the impact of carbon dioxide.
 The more we separate our waste at home, the more resources can be recovered for recycling, leading to economic as well as environmental benefits.

-The cost of the new service will be included as part of your annual Domestic Waste Management Charge that is paid with your rates.
-There will be a small increase in this charge in order to cover the cost of providing the new garden organics service.
-The Councils working together to provide the new service have received grant funding from the NSW EPA to purchase all the new bins and assist with the system set up costs so costs to ratepayers have been minimised.
+The cost of the service is included as part of your annual Domestic Waste Management Charge that is paid with your rates.
+There may be small increases in this charge in order to cover the cost of providing the garden organics service.
+The Councils working together to provide the service received grant funding from the NSW EPA for purchase of the bins and assist with the system set up costs so costs to ratepayers have been minimised.

-As for the bins themselves, the Councils working together to provide this service received grant funding from the NSW EPA to purchase the new bins and set up the new service.
-In a few years’ time, food waste will also be included in the new green-lid bins and then everyone will need a bin so it makes sense to roll out the infrastructure to all households while we can.
+By working together to the three Councils received grant funding from the NSW EPA to purchase the bins and set up the service.
+In a few years’ time, food waste will also be included in the garden organics bin and so it was more efficient to roll out the bins to all households at the start.

 Because we are part of a community, every resident shares the cost of services, even if they use some services more than others, or don’t use some services at all.